-Students may possess PED's, subject to the limitations of this and other policies of the District and school.
-Use of a PED shall be limited to the period before classes begin in the morning, during the student's lunch period, during passing periods, and after the student's last class in the afternoon.
+Students may possess smart devices, subject to the limitations of this and other policies of the district and school.
+Use of a smart device shall be limited to the period before classes begin in the morning, during the student's lunch period, during passing periods, and after the student's last class in the afternoon.
 Such devices shall not be used during instructional time unless directed by the teacher.
+School administrators may also grant use exemptions for disabilities or health issues.

-Inappropriate use of a PED may include but not be limited to:
+Inappropriate use of smart devices may include but not be limited to:

 - unauthorized use during instructional time

 - downloading or sharing of pornography

 - cyber-bullying

 - taking or sharing inappropriate electronic media

-- academic dishonesty

-- other actions deemed inappropriate by the administration
+- academic dishonesty other actions deemed inappropriate by the administration

-Disciplinary actions may include the confiscation of the device, restricting the use of electronic devices, and/or referral to law enforcement.
+Disciplinary actions may include the confiscation of the device, restricting the use of all personal smart devices, and/or referral to law enforcement.